prasmussen/gdrive/README.md

 ## News
 #### 28.05.2021
 gdrive is finally verified for using sensitive scopes which should fix the `This app is blocked` error.
+Note that the project name will show up as `project-367116221053` when granting access to you account.
+(I don't dare to change any more settings in the google console.)

 ## Prerequisites
 None, binaries are statically linked.